MutationDigitale/craft3-translate/README.md

 This plugins adds a control panel interface for your clients to edit your static translations for each language side by side.
 Filter the ones missing a translation and search by keywords.

-Also, for choosed categories, the translations will be kept inside your database, the same as your content, for a better deployment workflow.
+Also, for picked categories, the translations will be kept inside your database, the same as your content, for a better deployment workflow.

 When a page is visited on the site, missing translations will automatically be added to your database.
 If a translation is missing, you can also add them manually in the CP or delete the ones no longer needed.